 It is the responsibility of the RECORDER OF DEEDS to record and maintain accurate and complete records related to real estate transactions while protecting them from loss, theft or damage.
 Documents include land related documents, Veteran’s Discharges, Notary Bonds and Commissions, and Powers of Attorney which deal with real estate.

 The staff is available to assist individuals in computer use of locating documents.
 Employees are not permitted to provide searches nor legal interpretation and advice.
 With the current system, a search can be done using the first and last name of the individual or by using a book and page.
 We cannot search by tax map number nor street address.
 If you do not have the tax map number nor the book and page, you may wish to visit the Mapping Department first.
-As an individual, you will be able to get copies of publically recorded documents at $.50 a page (including Plan of Lots), but a large copy (11 x 17) of any Plan of Lots are $3.00 a page.
+As an individual, you will be able to get copies of recorded documents at $.50 a page (including Plan of Lots), but a large copy (11 x 17) of any Plan of Lots is $3.00 a page.

 |Recording requirements : each document is checked for certain criteria.
 Those items include but are not limited to the following:|